ReactiveCircus/android-emulator-runner/README.md

   <a href="https://github.com/ReactiveCircus/android-emulator-runner"><img alt="GitHub Actions status" src="https://github.com/ReactiveCircus/android-emulator-runner/workflows/Main%20workflow/badge.svg"></a>
 </p>

-A GitHub Action for installing, configuring and running hardware-accelerated Android Emulators on macOS virtual machines (or Linux virtual machines but without hardware accleration).
+A GitHub Action for installing, configuring and running hardware-accelerated Android Emulators on macOS virtual machines.

 The old ARM-based emulators were slow and are no longer supported by Google.
 The modern Intel Atom (x86 and x86_64) emulators require hardware acceleration (HAXM on Mac & Windows, QEMU on Linux) from the host to run fast.
 This presents a challenge on CI as to be able to run hardware accelerated emulators within a docker container, **KVM** must be supported by the host VM which isn't the case for cloud-based CI providers due to infrastructural limits.
 If you want to learn more about this, here's an article I wrote: [Running Android Instrumented Tests on CI](https://dev.to/ychescale9/running-android-emulators-on-ci-from-bitrise-io-to-github-actions-3j76).